rerun-io/rerun/docs/content/getting-started/data-out/export-dataframe.md

 Name: jawOpen, Length: 782, dtype: float64
 ```

-With this, we are ready for the [next section](analyze-and-log.md), were we will anaylse the data and log back the result to the Rerun viewer.
+With this, we are ready for the [next section](analyze-and-log.md), where we will analyze the data and log back the result to the Rerun viewer.